Dr. Ronald B. Standler

 essays at my websites.

-or information on my services as an attorney or consultant, then please go to my
+or information on my services as an

-professional website.
+go to my professional website.

 My curriculum vitae

-at my professional website gives full details of my credentials,
+gives full details of my credentials,

-including a complete bibliography of my publications.
+including a bibliography of my publications.

-but not for copying and distribution.
+but for neither copying nor distribution.

 Terms of Service